I Want to Help Pay for My Grandkids' College. Should I Make a Lump-Sum 529 Plan Contribution or Spread Funds out Through the Years?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Meanwhile, an estimated 425 million people today owe federal student loan debt, according to the Education Data Initiative, which also says the average public university student borrows $31,960 to get a bachelor’s degree.
+Meanwhile, an estimated 42.5 million people today owe federal student loan debt, according to the Education Data Initiative, which also says the average public university student borrows $31,960 to get a bachelor’s degree.

-Owing all of that money can take a toll.
+Owing all that money can take a toll.
 A late 2023 Bankrate survey found that 59% of student loan borrowers felt forced to delay key financial milestones because of their student debt, including building emergency and retirement savings.

-If you’re in a strong enough financial position to help pay for your grandchildren’s education, you may be eager to ease that burden — both for them and your grown children who may also be struggling to set aside money for college savings.
-And if so, a 592 plan is a good place to start.
-These plans offer the benefit of tax-free gains and withdrawals, provided the money is used to cover qualifying educational expenses.
+If you’re in a strong enough financial position to help pay for your grandchildren’s education, you might be eager to ease that burden — both for them and your grown children who might also be struggling to set aside money for college savings.

-You may be wondering whether it’s better to make a large lump-sum contribution to a 529 plan now or spread those funds out evenly over the years.
-And the truth is, you could go either way.
-So it’s important to understand the pros and cons of both options.
+You might wonder if it’s better to make a large lump-sum contribution to a 529 plan now or spread those funds out evenly over the years.
+You could go either way.
+It’s important to understand the pros and cons of both options.

-The case for mega-funding a 529 up front
+The case for megafunding a 529 up front

-If you can afford to fund a 529 plan with a lot of money up front, it could pay to do so, says Jonathan Sparling, Director at CollegeWell.
+If you can afford to fund a 529 plan with a lot of money up front, it could pay to do so, says Jonathan Sparling, director at CollegeWell.

 As he explains, “Contributions to 529 plans are excluded from an individual's taxable estate, even though the account owner retains control of those funds.”

-Moreover, Sparling says, “529 plans are eligible for the super funding provision, which allows individuals to front-load five years of contributions in one tax year.
+Moreover, Sparling says, “529 plans are eligible for the super-funding provision, which allows individuals to front-load five years of contributions in one tax year.
 A married couple could contribute as much as $190,000 per beneficiary, thereby reducing their taxable estate by that amount of money.”

 There’s also the benefit of time to consider from an investing standpoint.